EPCCed/pybde/README.md

 ## Introduction

-Binary Delay Equations (BDEs) can be used to model a variety of problems.  ```pybde``` allows to you write binary delay equations models in Python and simulate them.
+Boolean Delay Equations (BDEs) can be used to model a variety of problems.  ```pybde``` allows to you write Boolean delay equations models in Python and simulate them.

 ## Install pybde